 The client selected Ticket Timeline (see below) from the Plandek metric library, to track how their work was flowing throughout the Sprint, and easily spot any delays or bottlenecks emerging over the two-week period, that may have potentially put their commitments at risk.
 As such, it proved an incredibly useful metric in sprint retros and daily stand-ups.

 Cycle Time was quickly adopted as a key focus for delivery teams.
 The Plandek network of dashboards allowed each team to closely analyse their own Cycle Time and understand where in the Cycle there is an opportunity to drive down time to value.

-As per figure 4 below, the Plandek Cycle Time metric view allows teams to understand time spent in each ticket status within the development cycle.
-The flexible analytics capability and powerful filtering allows analysis by Status, Issue Type, Epic (and any other standard or custom ticket field) all plotted over any time range required.
+As per Figure 4 below, the Plandek Cycle Time metric view allows teams to understand the time spent in each ticket status within the development cycle.
+The flexible analytics capability and powerful filtering allow analysis by Status, Issue Type, and Epic (and any other standard or custom ticket field) all plotted over any time range required.

 Working with the Plandek Customer Success team, Plandek was used by the scrum teams to identify key determinant metrics that would have the biggest impact on reducing Cycle Time without impacting quality or requiring additional resource allocation.

 Flow Efficiency was adopted as a critical metric at the team level to unlock significant shortening of Cycle Times across almost all scrum teams.

 Flow Efficiency analyses the proportion of time tickets spend in an ‘active’ versus ‘inactive’ status.

 The Flow Efficiency analysis in Plandek (see Figure 5 below), enables Team Leads to isolate and analyse each ‘inactive’ status in the workflow and consider if there is scope to reduce or eliminate it.
 The analysis shows the relative size of each ‘inactive’ status opportunity in terms of time spent in the inactive state and the volume of tickets affected.